What you get out of Rachel Held Evans’ writing largely depends on what you bring

 All of this might sound like a slippery slope.
 After all, you’re opening yourself up to different interpretations— some of them dramatically different.
 Perhaps it’s unwise to go swimming in such waters.
 Who knows what you’ll end up believing?
 That is a point that Evans is actually willing to concede.

 “Absolutely, it’s a slippery slope,” she says.
 “But loving the Bible for what it is and engaging it for what it is instead of what you want it to be doesn’t mean you lose any sense of its authority or power or significance to your faith.
-In fact, I would say if you engage it honestly, it enriches your faith a lot more than if you just pretend it’s all making sense.”
+In fact, I would say engaging the Bible honestly will enrich your faith so much more than pretending you understand the whole thing.”

 And in this sense, a good deal of what you get out of the Bible is going to depend on what you bring into it.
 You can come to it thinking that it’s simply there to confirm all your pre-determined beliefs and scuttle aside any tricky portions that don’t line up with your worldview, or you can come at it as a series of texts written by a variety of scholars, kings, prophets, poets and politicians, all of whom wrote about God according to not only their own interactions with Him, but their own perspectives on those interactions.
 It’s a more complicated, demanding read.
 But it might just also be the more powerful one.